THE BLA CODE OF CONDUCT AND DISCIPLINARY PROCEDURE

 Member will not directly or indirectly harass or unlawfully evict tenants.
 All members must know their legal obligation as a landlord and must have a good understanding of the Protection from Eviction Act 1977, the Housing Act 1985 and the Housing Act 1988 for guidance.

-Rule 12 – General duty to be familiar with legislation and conduct business and lettings within current and future legislation
+Rule 12 – Duty to be familiar with the legislation current and future

 A member will be familiar with all relevant laws and ensure that these laws are observed in full when conducting any business, whether in relation to property management or otherwise, and shall also ensure the same laws are observed by anyone acting on his behalf, whether employed by him or otherwise.